Medicare Prescription Drug Plans

 Stand-alone PDP Plan

 Medicare does not automatically include drug coverage.
 You have to apply for it.
 You can get it by enrolling in a stand-alone Medicare Prescription Drug Plan.
-This type of plan works together with Original Medicare.
+This plan works together with Original Medicare.

 Or you can get Medicare prescription drug benefits by enrolling in a Medicare Advantage plan that includes this coverage.
-We call these plans Medicare Advantage Prescription Drug plans, or MAPD.
+We call these plans Medicare Advantage Prescription Drug plans or MAPD.
 They include Medicare health and prescription drug benefits under a single plan.

-Medicare Prescription Drug Plans eligibility and enrollment:
+Medicare Prescription Drug Plans eligibility and enrollment

 You’re eligible for Medicare prescription drug coverage if: